Top 7 Reef Safe Sunscreen Ingredients

 How to tell if sunscreen is reef-safe?

-1. Invest in a beach umbrella or canopy
+Invest in a beach umbrella or canopy

 If you prefer to relax on the sand rather than in the water, a portable shade solution can offer a fantastic, reef-safe alternative to chemical sunscreen.
 Just like clothing and hats, look for a beach umbrella or canopy that's UPF rated.
 Preferably, choose one that's UPF 30+.
 Just make sure to toss on that UPF shirt and a hat if you head into the water or out for a walk.

-1. Lather your body with mineral-based sunscreen
+Lather your body with mineral-based sunscreen

-1. Clothing with sun protection doesn’t stop on land: UPF-rated surf clothes
+Clothing with sun protection doesn't stop on land: UPF-rated surf clothes

 Headed out to catch some waves?
 While you'll surely want to slather on some reef-safe sunscreen for your face, you can protect your body with UPF-rated surf gear.
 Look for wet and dry suits with a UPF rating.
 And in the summer, consider using a UPF-rated rash guard shirt.
 While it's not a complete alternative to chemical sunscreen, a rash guard can protect commonly burned spots like your back and shoulders from the sun.
 Just remember to cover any other areas of the skin with a quality, mineral-based sunscreen.

-1. Don’t forget the sunglasses
+Don't forget the sunglasses

 Yep- your eyes can catch a sunburn, too.
 Actually, exposure to bright sunlight can seriously damage your eyes and lead to cataracts and long-term damage.
 So using a pair of sunglasses when you're outdoors is important.
 As with reef-safe sunscreen and UPF-rated sun hats and clothing, you'll want to ensure the sunglasses you choose offer real coverage.
 Look for sunglasses that are labeled to have 100% UV protection.
 Alternately, look for the label UV 400, which is the highest level of UV rating you can get from sunglasses.
 While polarized glasses offer protection from glare and make it easier to see in sunny, wet, and snowy conditions, they don't automatically offer UV protection.
 The ideal pair of sunglasses will be polarized and rated UV 400.
 Paired with proper sun protection clothing, you'll be set for a safe and fun day in nature!

 Choose from your favorite sun protection shirts, and grab a hat.
 Stay reef-safe with a UPF 50+ hat for sun protection.
+Remember, sunscreen and coral reefs can coexist harmoniously when you choose a sunscreen safe for ocean life.